-Selwood Housing Group may regularly review and update this privacy notice to ensure we comply with all the necessary regulations.
-It is important to ensure that you read this Privacy Notice carefully along with all other information we give you to confirm how we collect and use your personal data.
+Selwood Housing Group may regularly review and update this privacy notice to make sure we comply with all the necessary regulations.
+It is important that you read this privacy notice carefully, along with all other information we give you, to confirm how we collect and use your personal data.

-This Privacy Notice does not form part of your tenancy agreement or employment contract.
-This Privacy Notice is effective from 25th May 2018.
+This privacy notice does not form part of your tenancy agreement or employment contract.
+This privacy notice is effective from 25 May 2018.